henrysky/astroNN/docs/source/tools_gaia.rst

 Coordinates matching between catalogue can be done by `xmatch` which is just an exact copy from Jo Bovy's `gaia_tools`

-Here are the documentation of xmatch from Jo Bovy
+Here is the documentation of xmatch from Jo Bovy

 .. code-block:: python